-SOCW 603-3: Women: Policy/Practice Issues
+SOCW 603-3 Women: Policy/Practice Issues

-Women and Human Services: Critical Issues in Policy and Practice explores the historical nature of the role of women and women's struggles in Canada with particular focus on the role of women in northern, remote and First Nation communities.
+This interdisciplinary course explores the historical nature of the role of women and women's struggles in Canada with particular focus on the role of women in northern, remote and Indigenous communities.
 The exploration also includes a review of feminist perspectives and the meaning and application of feminist practice for social work in the areas of policy, research, counselling and direct service.
-The course draws on interdisciplinary knowledge and will provide the opportunity to analyse and debate the social and political forces which have shaped the condition of women in social work in particular and in human services generally.
-While gender relations are the focus, they will be analysed as they intersect with race, class, ability, sexual orientation, aging, and so on.
+While gender relations are the focus, they are analyzed as they intersect with issues such as race, class, ability, sexual orientation, and aging.

-SOCW 605-3: Community Work/Politics of Change
+SOCW 605-3 Community Work/Politics of Change

 Community Work and the Politics of Change is based on theories of social change and interactive problem solving skills with groups and communities is the main focus of this course.
-Critical analysis of selected field experiences will be examined in relation to the values of participatory democracy, cooperation, empowerment, mutual aid and a social justice vision of genuine community.
+Critical analysis of selected field experiences will be examined in relation to the values of participatory democracy, co-operation, empowerment, mutual aid and a social justice vision of genuine community.
 Issues to be examined include developing grass roots leadership, valuing undervalued persons and building a community culture of hope.
 The methods of popular education, participatory action research and other forms of qualitative research directed to the politics of change will be examined.

-Please note: Students are required to take two of the above-listed courses (SOCW 601, 602, 603, 605) but may take up to four, designating two as electives.
+Please note: Students are required to take one of the above-listed courses (SOCW 601, 603, 605) but may take up to three designating two as electives.